 English Graduate Teacher — Elementary, Early & Special Education

 What was your major at Southeast and how would you characterize the quality of that program to prospective students?English: Writing was my major.
 It was a hard decision because I listened to the common misconception that "language arts degrees are useless and unreliable."
 Thankfully, I asked around before ruling out English.
-Those who graduated with an English degree were living stable and sucessful lives.
+Those who graduated with an English degree were living stable and successful lives.
 Not to mention, in my experience, that stereotype couldn't be more incorrect.
-I've landed a great job as Writing Lab Coordinator at a community college and even interviewed for many teaching positions.
+I've landed a great job as writing lab coordinator at a community college and even interviewed for many teaching positions.
 This major was invaluable; without it, I'm not sure how else I would fit into the world.

 Why did you choose to attend Southeast?First of all, many of my high school teachers and community college instructors graduated from Southeast.
 When I was searching for schools, I called upon my own teachers to help me find the perfect institution to fit my career goals.
 Because I was interested in teaching and English, I was guided towards Southeast.
 Witnessing my own teachers' passion and respect for Southeast drove me to Cape Girardeau.
 I knew that if I loved the school and got involved academically and socially, it would fit.